MohiniPjadhav/Myntra_Products_Data_Analysis/README.md

 This project analyzes the Myntra products dataset to derive actionable insights that can help improve business strategies, enhance customer satisfaction, and optimize product offerings.
 The analysis is performed using Python and is contained in a Jupyter Notebook (.ipynb file).

 ## Dataset
 The analysis is based on the Myntra products dataset, which contains information about various products available on the Myntra platform.
-While the exact details of the dataset are not provided here, it likely includes information such as product names, prices, discounts, ratings, and categories.
+This data set is available on kaggle https://www.kaggle.com/datasets/ronakbokaria/myntra-products-dataset

 ## Key Insights